datsoftlyngby/soft2019spring-test/README.md

 -	Be able to discuss software quality from a test perspective

 ### Unit testing
-- Produce testable code
-- Design, structure, and automate tests
+-	Be able to design, structure, and automate unit tests
-- Know how to apply equivalence partitioning and boundary value analysis in tests
 -	Know general features and usage of xUnit Framework API
 -	Implement high quality automated tests with xUnit Framework
+-	Perform repeated, parameterized and dynamic tests with uniform input values from different sources, such as arrays, lists and files
+-	Explain the advantages and the disadvantages of different assertion libraries and using alternative matchers

+### Integration Testing
+-	Understand integration testing in general
+-	Know different approaches to integration testing
+-	Handle production and test databases separately
+-	Automate integration tests using test databases, database testing frameworks, in-memory databases and mocking
+-	Be able to test APIs (REST services) with tool like REST Assured

+### System Testing
+-	Know the difference between system testing and acceptance testing
+-	Be able to capture requirements as system tests
+-	Be able to automate system tests for web applications with Selenium
+-	Be able to do Behavior-Driven-Development with Gherkin to capture customer examples and Cucumber to run test scenarios against your system under test

-### Testability
+### Test Design Techniques

-### Specification based testing techniques
+- Be able to describe the purpose of equivalence partitioning and boundary value analysis in tests
+-	Be able to apply equivalence partitioning and boundary value analysis in tests
 -	Describe the benefits and construction of decision tables and state transition models in the context of test case design
 -	Create and use decision tables and state transition models in tests
 -	Explain the concept and need for data-driven testing and getting test data from files
-- Perform repeated, parameterized and dynamic tests with uniform input values from different sources, such as arrays, lists and files
+-	Explain the purpose of test coverage and how to measure code coverage
+-	Be able to use a code coverage tool such as JaCoCo
+-	Be able to do structural test case design
-- Explain the advantages and the disadvantages of different assertion libraries and using alternative matchers
+-	Explain the importance and value of static test techniques
+-	Be able to use static test tools such as CheckStyle for coding standards and JaCoCo/Source Code Metrics to calculate metrics such as cyclomatic complexity.

-### Dependencies
+### Testability
+-	Be able to describe the benefits of testable software
+-	Be able to produce testable software
+-	Be able to design software with Test-Driven Development – Classic Style and Mockist style
 -	Use interfaces and apply dependency injection to make code more testable
 -	Know the difference between mocks, stubs, fakes, spies and dummies and when to use them
 -	Perform state testing and behavior testing
 -	Be able to setup and use Mockito

-### TDD

-### Integration testing
--	Understand integration testing in general
--	Know different approaches to integration testing
--	Handle production and test databases separately
--	Automate integration tests using test databases, database testing frameworks, in-memory databases and mocking

-### Functional testing

 ### Nonfunctional testing